Here are facts you might not have known about 7-Eleven, which dominates the Long Island landscape.

 The world's largest convenience store

-The chain operates 62,000 stores worldwide, and 10,900 in North America, with more outlets than any other retailer or food service provider.
+As of July 2018, the chain operates 66,000 stores worldwide, and nearly 12,000 in North America, with more outlets than any other retailer or food service provider.

 Lots of Slurpees